Kubernetes

 Dynamic Persistent Volume (PVC)

-Note: The sizes shown over the UI and in the bill are calculated in GB; however, in creation, the size used by K8s is in GiB.
-Decreasing the size of an existing volume is not possible.
-The Kubernetes API doesn’t even allow it.
+Sizes displayed in the UI and on the bill are in GB; however, Kubernetes allocates storage in GiB at creation time.
+Decreasing the size of an existing volume is not supported — the Kubernetes API does not allow it.

 Dynamic volume provisioning allows storage volumes to be created on-demand.

-Note: To create a dynamic PersistentVolumeClaim, at least one PersistentVolume should be created in your Kubernetes cluster from the MyAccount Kubernetes PersistentVolume section.
+To create a dynamic PersistentVolumeClaim, at least one PersistentVolume must first be created in your Kubernetes cluster from the MyAccount Kubernetes PersistentVolume section.

 Create a Storage Class

-To enable dynamic provisioning, a cluster administrator needs to pre-create one or more StorageClass objects for users.
-StorageClass objects define which provisioner should be used and what parameters should be passed to that provisioner when dynamic provisioning is invoked.
+To enable dynamic provisioning, a cluster administrator must pre-create one or more StorageClass objects.
+These objects define which provisioner to use and what parameters to pass during dynamic provisioning.

-The following manifest creates a storage class "csi-rbd-sc" which provisions standard disk-like persistent disks.
+The following manifest creates a storage class named csi-rbd-sc that provisions standard disk-like persistent disks:

 cat <<EOF > csi-rbd-sc.yaml